DevilCodeAI/Intelligent-Email-Assistant/README.md

 # opensdk-agents
 Automated Ai agents using Opensdk
-# 📧 Smart-AI-Gmail-Responder

-An AI-based Gmail responder that reads unread emails using the Gmail API, generates intelligent replies using OpenAI's GPT model, and sends them automatically via your Gmail account.
+**An AI-based Gmail responder that reads unread emails using the Gmail API, generates intelligent replies using OpenAI's GPT model, and sends them automatically via your Gmail account.**

 ---

-## 📁 Project Contents
+## Project Contents

 | File                         | Description                                 |
 | ---------------------------- | ------------------------------------------- |